briandconnelly/seeds/README.txt

 Expanded Documentation:
 -----------------------
-The primary source for documentation is the seeds website.
+The primary source for documentation is the SEEDS website.
 Here, detailed installation instructions, how-to guides, code templates, and example experiments are provided.